Woodhorn (museum): Woodhorn Railway

 Woodhorn Narrow Gauge Railway is a narrow gauge railway at Woodhorn in the Queen Elizabeth II Country Park.
 There are two preserved locomotives.
 One is a Hunslet Locomotive, which was built in 1975 for work at Vane Tempest colliery in Seaham.
 The second is a German Schoma locomotive, called Edward Stanton, which was used in the factory where the concrete sections were made for the Channel Tunnel.
 There are also three carriages called Eddie, Harry and Ken.
 They and the Schoma are named after original members of the society.
 The park also features a 40 acre lake and hiking and biking trails.

 History

 The original colliery in the village of Woodhorn opened in 1894 and closed in 1981.
 The Woodhorn Colliery Museum opened in 1989, using the original pit buildings.
 The pit yard was designated a scheduled monument in 1999.

 From 2002-2006 new construction created a new museum building that includes the Northumberland County Archives.

+The Museum joined North East Museums (formerly Tyne and Wear Archives and museums) in 2025.